strangequarkkk/Pretty-Primes-In-Polar/README.md

 # Pretty-Primes-In-Polar

-I wrote a program to identify primes between a given integer range and then plot them in polar coordinates.
+I wrote a program to plot primes in polar coordinates.